megansin/SpotBot/README.md

-# SpotBot: Fake yelp review analyzer
+# SpotBot: Fake Yelp review analyzer

+Code files are Jupyter Notebook files and were developed in Amazon Sagemaker.
+Modification to remove Sagemaker packages is needed if running in another environment.

 Spotbot is a project that **attempts** to classify Yelp reviews as either fraudulent or valid.
 This is done using a two-model process.